Linaro/website/_posts/previous/2017-05-04-day-2-ospm-summit-pisa-italy.md

 title: Day 2 at the OSPM Summit Pisa, Italy
 wordpress_id: 12384
 categories:
-- Blog
+  - blog
 tags:
   - arm
   - Core Dump
   - CPU
   - idle cluster
   - IO Scheduler
   - Linux
   - linux kernel
   - PELT
   - power management
   - SCHED_DEADLINE
   - scheduling disciplines
   - schedutil governor
 ---

 [The first summit on power management and scheduling disciplines](http://retis.sssup.it/ospm-summit/) in the Linux kernel was held at Scuola Superiore S. Anna in Pisa Italy on Monday 3 April and Tuesday 4 April 2017.
 The event was organised by Arm and members of the ReTis lab.
 It attracted a wide audience that spanned both the industry and academic realm.
 Linaro attended the conference and offers the following summary from day 2 (to read about what took place on day 1, [click here](/blog/day-1-ospm-summit-pisa-italy/)).
 To view the presentations listed below, click on the headings.